Sushmitha1703/Can-Structured-Data-Reduce-Epistemic-Uncertainty-/README.md

 **

 Finally, we explore how the relationships between concepts (where one concept is a subset of another) from the ontology alignment can improve AI systems like chatbots (LLMs).
 By adding these relationships to the prompts given to the model, we help it retrieve more relevant information, leading to better and more accurate responses.
 This makes chatbots smarter and easier to use without needing extra input from users.

+This research work has been selected for KR conference workshop which will be held on November 4th at Hanoi, Vietnam